benber86/curve-blog/content/posts/curve-users/index.md

 On Polygon, Arbitrum and Optimism make up one such cluster in which users on one chain also often use either of the two others.
 Only a small fraction of Ethereum Mainnet users use other chains.
-For Lending, however, almost 10% of Ethereum users also have a loan on Arbitrum.
+However, **for Lending almost 10% of Ethereum users also have a loan on Arbitrum**.

 ## Profiles